braze-inc/braze-docs/_docs/_help/help_articles/api/attribute_name_id_across_sources.md

 ### REST API

-Campaign and canvas attributes are also available in the [campaign details endpoint]({{site.baseurl}}/api/endpoints/export/campaigns/get_campaign_details/) or [Canvas details endpoint]({{site.baseurl}}/api/endpoints/export/canvas/get_canvas_details/).
+Campaign and Canvas attributes are also available in the [campaign details endpoint]({{site.baseurl}}/api/endpoints/export/campaigns/get_campaign_details/) or [Canvas details endpoint]({{site.baseurl}}/api/endpoints/export/canvas/get_canvas_details/).
 You can use our REST API to build mappings— that is, a list of all the Canvas names and their corresponding IDs.

 ### Currents